 - Advice/Education.
 Our city has its own “forestry division” where residents can obtain information regarding various landscaping questions and seek general counsel about their plants and trees.
 Many cities/counties offer similar services where residents can get expert advice on various matters without having to pay.
 One can also sign-up for community education classes that are cost-effective and cheaper avenues to learning a new skill/or advancing a hobby.

 - Housing.
-If you are person who is struggling to make ends meet and/or need housing, many cities/towns offer subsidized housing to individuals meeting certain criteria.
+If you are a person who is struggling to make ends meet and/or need housing, many cities/towns offer subsidized housing to individuals meeting certain criteria.

 Are there other ways you have been able to save money through your hometown?